ichiro-wang/Portfolio-Tracker/README.md

 ## Deployment

 - Deployed using Render [here](https://portfolio-tracker-klvl.onrender.com)
+  - There is a default account with credentials already entered in the login page for anyone who wants to see what an existing account looks like
 - Note: Third-party stock API has a daily limit, so market prices may not be fully updated

 ## Description